-Spanning over 58,000 hectares in western NSW, Mallee Cliffs National Park protects regionally significant examples of vegetation communities which were formerly abundant in the region, from Spinifex covered sand dunes to old-growth Mallee woodlands.
-The park provides key habitat for several iconic threatened species, and will soon be home to a groundbreaking mammal reintroduction program.
+Spanning over 58,000 hectares in western NSW, Mallee Cliffs National Park contains one of the largest feral-proof fences in the southern hemisphere, and is the site of a groundbreaking mammal reintroduction program.
+Protecting regionally significant examples of vegetation communities that were formerly abundant in the region, from Spinifex covered sand dunes to old-growth Mallee woodlands, the park provides key habitat for several iconic threatened species.

 Mallee Cliffs National Park is managed under a historic partnership between the NSW National Parks and Wildlife Service and AWC.
-The agreement provides an exciting new model for collaboration between the public and private (non-profit) sector.
-As part of the NSW Government’s Saving Our Species program, a feature of the partnership will be the establishment of a large 9,500 ha feral predator-free fenced area within the national park, and the reintroduction of ten regionally extinct mammal species.
+The agreement provides an exciting, new model for collaboration between the public and private (not-for-profit) sector.
+As part of the NSW Government’s Saving Our Species program, a feature of the partnership is the establishment of a 9,500 hectare feral predator-free fenced area within the national park, and the reintroduction of 10 regionally extinct mammal species.

-Mallee Cliffs National Park is located about 30 km from Mildura, in the south-west of NSW.
-Established as a National Park in 1977, Mallee Cliffs covers 57,969 hectares of open grassy plains, spinifex covered dunes, Belah woodlands and old-growth Mallee.
+Mallee Cliffs National Park is located about 30 kilometres from Mildura, in the south-west of NSW.
+Established as a national park in 1977, Mallee Cliffs covers 57,969 hectares of open grassy plains, spinifex covered dunes, Belah woodlands and old-growth Mallee.
 These habitats protect a diverse range of threatened and declining species, giving the park significant conservation value.

-The park is located in a semi-arid zone where the annual rainfall is highly variable, and the summers are extremely hot, with a maximum recorded temperature of 50.7°C. There are no permanent streams or natural water bodies within the national park.
+The park is located in a semi-arid zone where the annual rainfall is highly variable, and the summers are extremely hot, with a maximum recorded temperature of 50.7° Celcius.
+There are no permanent streams or natural water bodies within the national park.

-Despite having lost almost all its small and medium sized mammals, primarily as a result of predation by feral cats and foxes and extensive land-clearing in the region, Mallee Cliffs retains regionally significant populations of Southern Ningaui and the Western Pygmy Possum.
-AWC plans to reintroduce at least ten species of threatened mammals to a large feral predator-free fenced area in the park.
+Despite having lost almost all its small and medium sized mammals, primarily as a result of predation by feral cats and foxes, and extensive land-clearing in the region, Mallee Cliffs retains regionally significant populations of Southern Ningaui and the Western Pygmy Possum.

 The land management strategy being implemented at Mallee Cliffs involves management of fire regimes that will restore and maintain key habitats, weed control, and landscape-scale removal of feral animals.